 Washer – Washing machines are large appliances that do not require customized electrical hookups, they simply need a 120 volt outlet that can take 3 prongs.
 Washing machines come with a plug that has two regular prongs and a third prong which is rounded - this helps to ground the washing machine and prevent it from blowing out if your electricity shorts.

 Dryer – A clothes dryer will need an electrical outlet that is wired to a 240 volt circuit.
 The 240 volt circuits are spread throughout two wires, a neutral and a ground wire.
 If a dryer is plugged in to a 120 volt outlet and will not work correctly and will likely cause damage to the dryer.
 If this occurs call our electricians in Virginia Beach.

 Stove – A large percentage of stoves will require a 200 or 240 volt outlet.
 Most building codes require the 240 outlet to be installed specifically for a stove.
 These outlets are usually round in appearance so that you can tell the difference easily when plugging up your kitchen appliances.
 Due to ovens taking up so much power, you will want to be sure that the outlet you use for your stove is grounded correctly.

 If you have a kitchen that does not have the correct electrical outlets for your appliances or you are having difficulty knowing where to connect certain appliances, contact our electricians in Virginia Beach, Chesapeake, and Norfolk.
-American Mechanical Inc, Virginia Beach can help you with all of your electrical, HVAC, and plumbing needs.
+American Mechanical Inc can help you with all of your electrical, HVAC, and plumbing needs.